theoboldalex/standup_comedy/README.md

     Epstein didn't kill himself.
 </details>

-10. Make a new row of data in the `tsv` file right below the headers with your name and the job title `vim evangelist`
+### Make a new row of data right below the headers with your name and the job title `vim evangelist`
 <details>
     <summary>Expand Solution</summary>